 Unfortunately, few training programs meet USCIS's strict qualifications.
 Many people find it cheaper and easier to apply for a B-1 business visitor visa, especially if the training program lasts for less than six months (the maximum stay on a B-1 visa).

 The applicant must also possess the necessary background and experience to complete the U.S. training program successfully.
-Obviously, however, this should be the first time he or she will receive this particular type of training.
-And, as with many nonimmigrant visas, the applicant are eligible for an H-3 visa only if he or she intends to return to the home country when the visa expires.
+Obviously, however, this should be the first time they will receive this particular type of training.
+And, as with many nonimmigrant visas, the applicant are eligible for an H-3 visa only if they intend to return to the home country when the visa expires.

 The type of training programs that successfully lead to H-3 visas usually exist in one of two situations.
 Either a multinational company with branches in various countries wishes to train employees in its U.S. branches before sending them to work elsewhere; or, a U.S. company wishes to establish a beneficial business relationship with a foreign company.

 For details about what to expect and do during the H-3 visa application process, see the book U.S. Immigration Made Easy (Nolo).
-You might also wish to consult an immigration attorney for a full personal analysis of your eligibility, and for help with the application process.
+You might also wish to consult with or hire an immigration attorney for a full personal analysis of your eligibility, and for help with the application process.
+Or, the company bringing you on might hire an attorney to start the process.

 Need a lawyer?
 Start here.